About us

 If you keep catching and reminding yourself of this, then a new rational thought pattern forms.

-It’s crucial to also embody what the Stoic philosopher Epictetus calls the Dichotomy of Control.
+It embodies what the Stoic philosopher Epictetus calls the Dichotomy of Control.

 Where you distinguish between what’s in your control (thoughts, actions, attitudes) and what’s not (external events, other people’s actions.)

-If you start to focus not on how other people react to you, but how you react to encounters with other people, you start creating more rational thought patterns.
+If you start to focus not on how other people react to you but how you react to encounters with other people, you start creating more rational thought patterns.

-If you say something weird when talking to someone, don’t react by telling yourself that the thing was bad and that the person you were talking to now thinks you’re an awkward loser.
+For example, if you say something weird when talking to someone, don’t react by telling yourself that the thing was bad and that the person you were talking to now thinks you’re an awkward loser.

 Catch yourself and just see it as something that ‘was.’